Tricked-dev/Dankdeck.xyz/README.md

 A card trading and collecting game that uses Edgedb and Astro.

 - Deployed on vercel
-- Login with Github, Discord or Email
+- Login with GitHub, Discord or Email
 - Open Source
 - Svelte 5
 - TRPC